LonelyThic/Stationners-Code-IC10/Automate HardSuit/Version 1/README.md

-This an example code to automate the HardSuit this is mainly just open and lock/close the helme depend on the setting
+This an example code to automate the HardSuit this is mainly just open and lock/close the helmet depend on the setting

 Note: